deathworlders/online/content/book/deathworlders/chapter-43-scars-both-old-new.md

 “Weren’t you out last night as well?”
 Arés asked.

-“Eh, swing and miss with Jack...
-He isn’t gay, or ace or whatever, is he?”
+“Eh, swing and miss with Jack...He isn’t gay, or ace or whatever, is he?”

 “Jack?
 Oh no. No. Nooo.”
 Arés shook her head.
 “No, definitely not.”